Low Air Travel Demand Destroys Investment Case For AerCap (NYSE:AER)

 Method one is to view the company as any corporate that has sales, expenses, and earnings.
 One can forecast earnings or cash flows in a model and calculate the fair value of the business using a discount rate.

 Method two takes perspective that AerCap is a bank for airlines and it engages in secured financing.
 The company essentially finances airplanes and gets a certain amount of principal and interest each month with a plane as collateral.
 An important difference is that AerCap's operational leases are always exposed to the residual value of the aircraft, even when the airline pays all it is obliged to.
-A reason to like this approach despite its shortcomings, is that AerCap is highly leveraged and so are its customers.
+A reason to like this approach despite its shortcomings is that AerCap is highly leveraged and so are its customers.
 And of course, there is an ongoing need for outside (debt) capital.

 Method three is asset-based.
 From this perspective, AerCap is a collection of airplanes and debt.
 The value of the company is assets minus liabilities.
 An interesting exercise is to think about what the company would be worth if the airplanes were marked to market.
 This method often doesn't work well when forecasting (short term) stock prices, but it will work in the long-run if spot prices remain roughly the same.